Tatsh/baldwin/README.md

 bw init
 ```

-Find out where the bare Git directory is by running `bw info`.
-This can be done even if `init` has
+Find out where the Git directory is by running `bw info`.
+This can be done even if `init` has not
-not been run.
+been run.

 ### Automation